thanos/ecspy/README.txt

 Requirements
 ============

-Requires at least Python 2.6.
+  * Requires at least Python 2.6.
+  * Matplotlib is required if the line plot observer is used.
+  * Parallel Python (pp) is required if parallel evaluation is used.

 License